jupyterhub/zero-to-jupyterhub-k8s/doc/source/user-experience.rst

 .. note::

    Note that this will only copy the contents of the directory to ``$HOME`` *once* - the first time the user logs in.
-Further updates will not be reflected.
-There is work in progress for making this better.
+Further updates will not be reflected. *There is work in progress for improving this behavior.*

 .. _apply the changes: #applying-configuration-changes
 .. _downloading and installing Docker: https://store.docker.com/search?offering=community&platform=desktop%2Cserver&q=&type=edition